mcarvin8/apex-tests-git-delta/messages/delta.md

 # flags.from.summary

 Commit SHA from where the commit message log is done.
-This SHA's commit message will not be included in the results.
+This SHA's commit message will be included in the results.

 # flags.to.summary